M E D I A T I O N 1 0 1

 You don’t need an attorney to do mediation, especially if the other party agrees to do mediation with or without an attorney.
 Although some people might need one depending on the legal complexities of a situation.
 But most disputes are resolved without one!

-If you’re an Attorney, Educator, Workplace/HR Personnel, or any other Business Professional, then this label applies to you!
+If you’re an Attorney, Judge, Educator, Workplace/HR Personnel, or any other Business Professional, then this label applies to you!

 You are in charge of so much in your line of work, we understand and relate!
 We encourage you to utilize us for your business needs!
 We got you covered.